JoyZadan/html-css-portfolio-project/README.md

     * Microsoft Edge DevTools was used to test the code and debug the code during the development process.
 16. Safari DevTools
     * Safari DevTools was used to test the code and debug the code during the development process.
+17. Firefox DevTools
+    * Fire refox DevTools was used to test the code and debug the code during the development process.

 ## Testing

-At every stage of the development, testing were carried out to check for potential issues with the code, responsiveness, design and accessibility.
+At every stage of the development, testings were carried out to check for potential issues with the code, responsiveness, design and accessibility.
 I used the developer tools from Chrome, Safari and Microsoft Edge and Firefox.

 ### Bugs and Corrections
 1. Problems with the navbar and the AR iframe overlapping and discovered that using CSS float property on the nav container with an iframe right below it was causinf the issue.
 The solution was to rewrite the code for the entire header area.
 This solution includes snippets of JavaScript code from FlorinPop (see Credits section for the screenshot of the borrowed code snippet).